Dosage Form: capsule

-Mefenamic Acid capsules are contraindicated in patients with known hypersensitivity to Mefenamic Acid.
+Mefenamic Acid is contraindicated in patients with known hypersensitivity to Mefenamic Acid.

-Mefenamic Acid capsules should not be given to patients who have experienced asthma, urticaria, or allergic-type reactions after taking aspirin or other NSAIDs.
-Severe, rarely fatal, anaphylactic-like reactions to NSAIDs have been reported in such patients (see WARNINGS, Anaphylactoid Reactions, and PRECAUTIONS, Preexisting Asthma).
+Mefenamic Acid should not be given to patients who have experienced asthma, urticaria, or allergic-type reactions after taking aspirin or other NSAIDs.
+Severe, rarely fatal, anaphylactic-like reactions to NSAIDs have been reported in such patients (see WARNINGS-Anaphylactoid Reactions, and PRECAUTIONS-Preexisting Asthma).

 Clinical trials of several COX-2 selective and nonselective NSAIDs of up to three years duration have shown an increased risk of serious cardiovascular (CV) thrombotic events, myocardial infarction, and stroke, which can be fatal.
 All NSAIDs, both COX-2 selective and nonselective, may have a similar risk.
 Patients with known CV disease or risk factors for CV disease may be at greater risk.
 To minimize the potential risk for an adverse CV event in patients treated with an NSAID, the lowest effective dose should be used for the shortest duration possible.
 Physicians and patients should remain alert for the development of such events, even in the absence of previous CV symptoms.
 Patients should be informed about the signs and/or symptoms of serious CV events and the steps to take if they occur.

 There is no consistent evidence that concurrent use of aspirin mitigates the increased risk of serious CV thrombotic events associated with NSAID use.
 The concurrent use of aspirin and an NSAID does increase the risk of serious GI events (see GI WARNINGS).